Amazon Glacier Data Retrieval Policies

 You can switch to a Free Tier Only policy after you have incurred data retrieval charges within a month.
 The Free Tier Only policy will take effect for new retrieval requests, but will not affect past requests.
 You will be billed for the previously incurred charges.

 You can set your data retrieval policy to Max Retrieval Rate to control the peak retrieval rate by specifying a data retrieval limit that has a bytes-per-hour maximum.
 When you set the data retrieval policy to Max Retrieval Rate, a new retrieval request will be rejected if it would cause the peak retrieval rate of the in progress jobs to exceed the bytes-per-hour limit specified by the policy.
 If a retrieval job request is rejected, you will receive an error message stating that the request has been denied by the current data retrieval policy.

 Setting your data retrieval policy to the Max Retrieval Rate policy can affect how much free tier you can use in a day.
-For example, suppose you have 30 GB of free retrieval allowance a day and you decide to set Max Retrieval Rate to 1 GB per hour.
-In this case, you can only retrieve 24 GB of data per day, even though that is less than your daily free tier.
-To ensure you make good use of the daily free tier allowance, you can first set your policy to Free Tier Only and then switch to the Max Retrieval Rate policy later if you need to.
-For more information on how your retrieval allowance is calculated, go to Amazon Glacier FAQs.
+For example, suppose you set Max Retrieval Rate to 1 MB per hour.
+This is less than the free tier policy rate of 14 MB per hour.
+To ensure you make good use of the daily free tier allowance, you can first set your policy to Free Tier Only and then switch to the Max Retrieval Rate policy later if you need to. or more information on how your retrieval allowance is calculated, go to Amazon Glacier FAQs.

 No Retrieval Limit Policy

 If your data retrieval policy is set to No Retrieval Limit, all valid data retrieval requests will be accepted and your data retrieval costs will vary based on your usage.

 Using the Amazon Glacier Console to Set Up a Data Retrieval Policy